psychopy/workshops/source/index.rst

 **2022 dates To Be Confirmed**

 This is a new thing!
-It's a joint venture with Nottingham trent University.
+It's a joint venture with Nottingham Trent University.
-I'm afraid we don't have the draft programme in place yet but the general idea is to create a 5 day modular summer school.
+I'm afraid we don't have the draft program in place yet but the general idea is to create a 5 day modular summer school.
 There will be a number of sessions running continuously on the main programming languages: